dindigital/Bootstrap-Laravel/readme.md

 1. Minify all files to production with `gulp --production`
 2. If this message appears `'Try reinstalling node-sass?]'` just run this one: `sudo npm rebuild node-sass`
+3. To generate a new Laravel Key, run `php artisan key:generate`

 ## Tiny PNG